 Usually we will have one month to respond to a subject access request.
-However, we reserve the right to verify your identity, and we may, in case of complex requests, require a further two months to respond.
+However, we reserve the right to verify your identity, and we may, in case of complex requests, require an additional two months to respond.
 We may also charge for administrative time in dealing with any manifestly unreasonable or excessive requests.
-We may also require further information to locate the specific data you seek, and certain legal exemptions under EU Data Protection Law may apply when we respond to your subject access request.
+We may also require additional information to locate the specific data you seek, and certain legal exemptions under EU Data Protection Law may apply when we respond to your subject access request.

 Under EU Data Protection Law, EU/EEA residents also have the following rights, which you may exercise by making a request to us in writing:

-- That we correct personal data that we hold about you that is inaccurate or incomplete
+- That we correct your personal data if it is inaccurate or incomplete

 - That we erase your personal data without undue delay if we no longer need to hold or process it

-- To object to any automated processing (if applicable) that we carry out in relation to your personal data, for example, if we conduct any automated credit scoring
+- To object to any automated processing (if applicable) that we carry out in relation to your personal data

 - To object to our use of your personal data for direct marketing